qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## Just clone the data

 For example, if borrow checker has trouble with a string borrowing, you can just clone the string.
 It's usually fine as long as it's not performance bottleneck.

-Note that there are two different kinds of data:

-- The identity of object is important.
-Cloning it is treated as adding a new entity into the system.
-- The identity of object is not important.
-Only object content matters.
-Cloning doesn't affect semantics.
-Cloning is fine.

 ## `Arc` is not always fast